timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

 |NTF_LED_TYPES|231|Controls what types of LEDs will be enabled.|
 |GPS_AUTO_CONFIG|2|Needed to enable RTK autocorrect, set to enable for DroneCAN as well.|

-If using multiple GPS', as in my drone, also need to set additional params:
+If using multiple GPS', as in my drone, also need to set additional params.
+In my drone, GPS1 (Node 119) is the GPS at the rear of the vehicle, and GPS2 (Node 118) is the GPS at the front of the vehicle.
 |Parameter Name|Value|Description|
 |---|---|---|
 |GPS1_CAN_OVRIDE|119|Node ID for the 1st GPS.
 Set appropriately for your vehicle as the Node IDs might be different.|